papay0/SimpleDB/README.md

 - GET name – Print out the value of the variable name, or NULL if that variable is not set.
 - UNSET name – Unset the variable name, making it just like that variable was never set.
 - NUMEQUALTO value – Print out the number of variables that are currently set to value.
 If no variables equal that value, print 0.
 - END – Exit the program.
-Your program will always receive this as its
+Your program will always receive this as its last command.

 # Transaction Commands